icon-project/icon-project.github.io/docs/create_transaction_signature.md

 }
 ```

-Serialization is applied on params field value, a dictionary.
-Of course, the signature field is ignored.
-It uses the same rule of Dictionary except that it doesn’t have any brace for each end.
-And it will have a method name(“icx_sendTransaction”) as the prefix of serialized data.
-Of course, it uses “.” for the separator between name and object data itself.
+Serialization is applied on `params` field value, a dictionary.
+Of course, the `signature` field is ignored.
+It uses the same rule of Dictionary except that it doesn't have any brace for each end.
+And it will have a method name (“icx_sendTransaction”) as the prefix of serialized data.
+It uses `.` for the separator between name and object data itself.

 ```
 icx_sendTransaction.<key1>.<value1>.<key2>.<value2>